titulebolide/floppy/README.md

-# FlopPy
+# [WIP] Flop-Pi
-Play music on floppy drivers with a raspberry pi!
+Play music on floppy drivers with a raspberry pi, written both in Python and C++

 ## Installation
 In order not to have the script running as superuser, add yourself to the `sudo` and `gpio` groups: